AUDITION FOR A SHOW AT SHINE

 THEN we look at things like age and height to think about what role you might fit into and which of the other people that auditioned might match up with you.
 The same criterion is true for callbacks.

-• The principal characters in Sister Act Jr. require strong vocalists and excellent acting skills.
+• The principal characters in Annie Jr. require strong vocalists and excellent acting skills.
 The Ensemble requires strong singing and dancing skills.
 Students do not need prior experience in any of these areas, but a bold audition and courage to take risks will help them to portray the characters coming to life on stage.

 • If you want to know what role is perfect for you, we recommend reading the PERUSAL SCRIPT available in the box office.
 But please keep in mind the role you think is perfect for you may not be the role the director chooses to challenge you with.